-The study employed several research designs.
-To begin with, descriptive survey research design was used.
-Survey designs are procedures in quantitative research in which the investigator administers a survey to a sample or to the entire population to describe attitudes, opinions, behaviours, or characteristics of the population.
-According to Creswell (2011), survey researchers collect quantitative and numbered data using questionnaires and statistically analyze the data to describe trends about responses to questions and test research questions.
-Ethnographic research design was also used.
-Ethnographic design according to Creswell (2011) is a qualitative procedure of describing, analyzing and interpreting a culture-sharing group's shared pattern of behaviour, beliefs and language that develop over time.
+The study employed descriptive survey research design to collect quantitative and numbered data using questionnaires.
+Ethnographic research design was also used to collect qualitative data.
 Since indigenous systems of managing affairs among the Abakuria clans have been in place since time immemorial (Abuso, 1980), this design was found appropriate.
 The study also employed explanatory sequential design.
-In the words of Creswell and Plano (2011), the design is a procedure for collecting, analyzing and mixing both qualitative and quantitative methods in a single study or a series of studies to understand a research problem.
-The use of both qualitative and quantitative in combination provides a better understanding than either method by itself.
-The aim of this according to Caracelli and Green (1997) is to develop a complex picture of social phenomenon by assessing both outcomes (qualitative and quantitative).

-To get the information required, the total target population was 52,338 as shown in table 1.
+In the words of Creswell and Plano (2011), the design is a procedure for collecting, analyzing and mixing both qualitative and quantitative methods in a single study to understand a research problem.
+The target population for the study was 52,338 as shown in table 1.
 This comprised of members of the Abakuria indigenous conflict management institutions that is the Inchama and institutions under it which include Avaragoli, Iritongo, Sungusungu and Ihama, who are the custodians of information on indigenous conflict management.
 Also included were members of provincial administration, the District security team, Civic leaders, NGO's, CBO's, FBO's, Peace committees, community policing committees, warriors and the community.
-From the target population, a sample of 638 was selected using purposive sampling, snow balling, and transect walk.
+From the target population, a sample of 638 was selected.
+Purposive sampling was used to select provincial administration, the District security team, Civic leaders, NGO's, CBO's, FBO's, Peace committees, community policing committees, snow balling was used to select warriors while transect walk select community members.
 The data were collected using questionnaires, interviews and focus group discussions.
-Quantitative data were analysed descriptively using frequencies and percentages and presented in tables, charts and graphs while qualitative data were analysed using the five thematic steps (Jwan and Ong'ondo 2011).
+Quantitative data were analysed descriptively using frequencies and percentages and presented in tables and charts while qualitative data were analysed using the five thematic steps (Jwan and Ong'ondo 2011).